 But credit cards aren’t always your least expensive loan.
-As of late March 2018, the average interest rate on a business card stands at 14.01 percent – lower than the national average credit card APR of 16.47 percent, but still potentially higher than a loan’s APR.
+Currently, the average interest rate on a business card stands at 14.03% – lower than the national average credit card APR of 16.12%, but still potentially higher than a loan’s APR.
 APRs matter if you’re going to carry the balance for a couple of months.

 “You might be paying a lot more interest” than necessary, says Strauss.

 Shop your options before you buy.
 Can you get a small business or personal loan at a lower interest rate?
 Or can you open a business credit account with the vendor or put aside money until you can afford to charge the item and pay it off at the end of the month?

 One of the common traits among budding business owners and entrepreneurs is over-optimism over how much they’ll make and the debt they’ll be able to shoulder, says Krista Tuomi, a professor at American University and expert on entrepreneurial finance.